IAmFrench/GSuite-as-identity-Provider-IdP-for-Office-365-or-Azure-Active-Directory/README.md

 Get-MsolDomainFederationSettings -DomainName "{your-domain}" | Format-List *
 ```

-Next you have to assign a licence to all your users

-and to set azure self service password reset to off:
+Next you have to assign a license to all your users and to set azure self service password reset to off:

 https://portal.azure.com/?l=en.en-us#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/PasswordReset